-As you develop the habit of praying about everything, it gets easier and easier to trust God because you'll see answers to your prayers on a regular basis.
+As you develop the habit of praying about everything as the Word admonishes us to do in Phil 4:6-7, it gets easier and easier to trust God because you'll see answers to your prayers on a regular basis.

 Prayer is God's freedom to work in your life.
 When you pray, you fling open the door so God can work.